-She could sense his amusement and waited for him to laugh, but when he didn’t she answered truthfully, “Not really.”
+She could sense his amusement and waited for him to laugh.
+When he didn’t she answered truthfully, “Not really.”
 His smile was almost a smirk, and in another desperate attempt to control the situation she added quickly, “People know I’m here.”
-Her heart hammered as she realized that truthfully no one did.
-She hadn’t even told Sarah the location of the proposed meeting.
+Her heart hammered as she realized that no one really did.
+She’d told Sarah about the call, but not the location.
+Great.

 Jorick raised his eyebrows in mock surprise and the smile deepened at the corners of his mouth.
 “Good.
 I’d hate to think you take such chances, Katelina.”